-Unmasking King Richard: Does the Lionhearted King of England Have a Better Reputation Than He Deserves?
+Unmasking King Richard I: Does the Lionhearted King of England Have a Better Reputation Than He Deserves?

 Cruel.
 Courageous.
 Scheming.
 Chivalrous.
-These are just some of the contradictory words that have been used to describe the English king with a ‘Lion heart.’
-But lions are not always majestic creatures, they can be downright vicious… perhaps this nickname really does suit the famous king Richard I?
+These are just some of the contradictory words that have been used to describe King Richard I, a ruler with a ‘Lion heart.’
+But lions are not always majestic creatures, they can be downright vicious… perhaps this nickname really does suit the famous king?

 A Drastic Take on ‘Rebelling Against Your Father’